-James Sigg is the Food and Drug Administration's (FDA) Deputy Commissioner for Operations and Chief Operating Officer.
-In this role, he maintains oversight of FDA’s information technology, ethics, equal employment opportunity, human resources, safety and security, facilities, acquisition, and financial management programs for the agency world-wide.
+James “Jim” Sigg is the Food and Drug Administration's (FDA) Deputy Commissioner for Operations and Chief Operating Officer.
+In this role, he maintains oversight of FDA’s operations worldwide to include ethics, equal employment opportunity, human resources, safety and security, facilities, acquisition, and financial management oversight of $6 billion.

-Mr. Sigg earned a B.S. in Business Management from Saint Francis College.
-He has been the recipient of three Commissioner’s Special Citation awards for his contributions in leading improvements in human resources efforts.
-He also received the FDA Award of Merit in 2013 for his extraordinary leadership in managing fiscal responsibilities and staffing.
+Mr. Sigg earned a Bachelor of Science in Business Management from Saint Francis College.
+He has been the recipient of three Commissioner’s Special Citation awards for his contributions in leading improvements in human resources efforts and has received multiple awards and citations for his extraordinary leadership in managing fiscal responsibilities and staffing.